Jane K. Hart: Professional roles and advocacy

-She is also an advocate for women’s rights and education.
-She has been actively involved with “Funds for Women Graduates”, a UK Charity which supports women postgraduates, and she is the current Chair of the Governors.
-She was one of the founding members of the University of Southampton 'Women in Science Engineering & Technology (WiSET)' group, jointly began the annual Campbell Lecture (celebration of Women in Science) and has been the chair of WiSET twice.
+She is an advocate for women's rights and education.
+She has been involved with "Funds for Women Graduates", a UK Charity which supports women postgraduates, and is the chair of governors.
+She was one of the founding members of the University of Southampton Women in Science Engineering & Technology (WiSET) group, jointly began the annual Campbell Lecture (celebration of Women in Science) and has been the chair of WiSET twice.